Frequently Answered Questions

 Q: I've heard shell cordovan is thinner/thicker than other leathers.
 True?

 A: It depends on the weight of leather you are comparing it to.
 Most people find that shell cordovan from Horween is a bit thinner than what they think of as conventional leather.
-For practical reasons, we will use a thinner shell for MIL straps, and the Arts & Crafts strap starts out with a medium weight shell which is then doubled.
-Single-layer straps are typically made from thicker shell.
+For practical reasons, we will use a thinner shell for one-piece and MIL straps, and the Arts & Crafts strap starts out with a medium weight shell which is then doubled.
 We are happy to discuss your specific requirements with you.

 Q: I've heard shell cordovan is water-proof/bullet-proof and will last forever/not as long as other leathers.
 True?